WORLD QUANTUM DAY 2023

-Have you been hearing about quantum computing and are curious what it is, but don’t know where to start?
-Or are you an educator wondering how to get more involved?
-Then come join the world to celebrate quantum day on April 14th, 2022 using #WorldQuantumDay.
-World Quantum Day is an international, community driven event to spark interest and generate enthusiasm for quantum mechanics.
+World Quantum Day is an international, community-driven event on April 14 to spark interest and generate enthusiasm for quantum mechanics.
 Whether you are new to quantum concepts, a teacher looking for educational materials, or a professional wanting to get more involved, there are resources for you!

 WAYS TO ENGAGE